EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

 public static TUser CurrentUser<TUser>(this IObjectSpace objectSpace) where TUser:ISecurityUser
     => objectSpace.GetObjectByKey<TUser>(objectSpace.ServiceProvider.GetRequiredService<ISecurityStrategyBase>().UserId);
 ```
-The `SecurityExtensions` class, configures a diverse set of permissions for each department.
+The `SecurityExtensions` class configures a diverse set of permissions for each department.
 For instance, the Management department will have:

 1. CRUD permissions for `EmployeeTypes`
 2. Read-only permissions for `CustomerTypes`